Congratulations! Your investment property has risen in value!

 Definitely.
 Appreciation is ALL goodness.
 You absolutely want your properties to increase in value.

 But, the increased ‘extra’ value just sits there.
 It doesn’t actually do anything for you.
 It has potential, but will never be anything more unless you tap in and put it to work.

 Set and Forget = Regret.

 I have some bad news for you.
 As you grow wealthier, you have more and more work to do.
 Buying an investment property is a smart move.
 But it’s only Step #1.

 If you stop there, you’ll be missing out on additional returns.
 It may seem small, but this is what separates truly wealthy people from average investors.

 Plain and simple: Successful investors continually evaluate their overall return on equity.

 Just because your investment was good at the time of purchasing, it doesn’t mean it’s still good later on.

 OK, now we can go out celebrating.
-Let me buy you a beer and talk to you about Step #2… Refinancing, 1031 Tax Exchanges, HELOCs, and other boring stuff that can boost your returns.
+Let me buy you a beer and talk to you about Step #2… Cash-out Refinancing, 1031 Tax Exchanges, HELOCs, and other boring stuff that can boost your returns.

 Comments, questions?
 Write me below!